ACTi Cameras How to Use Dynamic DNS - NVR IPCAMERA SECURITY

-However, there is one drawback in this solution – in order to do the remote surveillance from the Control Center, the NVR Server in the Control Center has to know the address of the IP camera at all times in order to get the video stream from the camera.
-If the camera’s network connection has been reset for any reason, the camera will get a new IP address through DSL Modem, which may be different from the previous one.
+However, there is one drawback in this solution – in order to do the remote surveillance from the Control Center, the Server in the Control Center has to know the address of the at all times in order to get the video stream from the camera.
+If the camera’s connection has been reset for any reason, the camera will get a new IP address through DSL Modem, which may be different from the previous one.
 NVR will not know about this change, and the connection between the camera and NVR will fail.

 The good news is – there exists a solution that makes sure the NVR can find the camera even if the camera IP changes frequently.
 ACTi cameras support Dynamic DNS service that allows frequently changing IP be mapped to a certain unchangeable domain name.
 The mapping database and its updating engine are hosted in one of the Dynamic DNS servers, most of which offer basic services for free, such as www.dyndns.org.